DTPF/gif_challenge_node/README.md

   </tbody>
 </table>

-Contributions of any kind are welcome!

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+You are free to modify and distribute the code as per the terms of the license.